Lynx-Huang/allxonTest/docs/Implement Features/Commands.md

 }
 ```

-After finished your command task, send `v2/notifyPluginCommandAck` with `"commandState": "ACKED"` and contain execution result back to Allxon Portal.
+After completing your command task, send back to Allxon Portal v`v2/notifyPluginCommandAck` with `"commandState": "ACKED"`, which contains the execution result.

 ```json {10}
 {